ebi-ait/hca-ebi-wrangler-central/docs/SOPs/dataset_wrangling_SOP.md

 New contributors will almost always contact us via the wranglers email list.
 When we work with them to get their projects submitted, the wranglers email list should be copied into all emails.
 1. Create a [project tracker ticket](https://github.com/ebi-ait/hca-ebi-wrangler-central/issues/new?assignees=&labels=dataset&template=project_tracker.md&title= ) to track dataset progress should be created in the `hca-ebi-wrangler-central` repo
-2. Add the dataset to the [dataset tracker sheet](https://docs.google.com/spreadsheets/d/1rm5NZQjE-9rZ2YmK_HwjW-LgvFTTLs7Q6MzHbhPftRE/edit#gid=0)
+2. Add the dataset to Ingest
-  * Change `hca_status` to 'in progress'
+  * Change `wrangling status` to 'in progress'
   * Ensure all required fields are filled out
   * Ensure you are listed as the `primary_wrangler`
 3. Create a new folder to store the dataset metadata in the [Brokering drive](https://drive.google.com/drive/folders/118kh4wiHmn4Oz9n1-WZueaxm-8XuCMkA)